 Website, Social Media & Curriculum Development

 Marguerite Mills earned her undergraduate degree in Developmental Psychology from the University of Minnesota.
-She is interested in critical examination of the intersection of human development, society, place, and space using GIS.
-She intends to begin a masters in GIS and Sociology at the University of Minnesota in spring 2019.
+Currently, she is working on her masters in Geographic Information Science with an emphasis in Sociology.
+She is interested in how GIS can facilitate critical examination at the intersections of human development, race, place, and space.
+Mills hopes to use GIS to visualize hidden structures and patterns.

-Marguerite is responsible for our website, and creating spatial data for the covenant map.
-She is leading the effort to develop a K-12 curriculum for Mapping Prejudice, in response to the overwhelming number of inquiries from teachers interested in connecting our research to their classrooms.
+Marguerite is responsible for our website and creating spatial data for the covenant map.
+She is leading the effort to develop a K-12 curriculum for Mapping Prejudice, visiting dozens of classrooms to speak to students about Mapping Prejudice and using maps for social justice.

 Social Media Intern, 2017-2018